 FOUR STARS (OUT OF FIVE)

 The Assistant is now available to rent via Foxtel On Demand.
-From 10th June 2020 it will be available to rent on demand through Google Play, iTunes, Fetch TV, Telstra Bigpond, Sony’s Playstation Network, Microsoft and Quickflix.
+From 24th June 2020 it will be available to rent on demand through Google Play, iTunes, Fetch TV, Telstra Bigpond, Sony’s Playstation Network, Microsoft and Quickflix, and to purchase on DVD.